codingMustache/codingMustache/README.md

 ## Joke of the Day

-What do you get when you cross a chicken with a skunk?
-A fowl smell!
+What do prisoners use to call each other?
+Cell phones.

 ## Home Server Up-Time